Data-driven adjoint-based calibration of port-Hamiltonian systems in time domain: Identification problem

 and the weak lower semicontinuity of the norm allows us to estimate

 which proves that $S(w)=x.$ We note that the weak lower semicontinuity of $\J$ implies the weak lower semicontinuity of $\hat\J,$ hence

 This proves the existence of a minimizer. \end{proof}

-\begin{remark} We want to emphasize that even though the state equation is linear in $x,$ it is non-linear in $w.$ We therefore cannot expect to obtain a uniqueness result for \eqref{opt_prob}. \end{remark}
+\begin{remark} We want to emphasize that even though the state equation is linear in $x$, it is non-linear in $w$.
+Thus in general, the identification problem is nonconvex and we cannot expect to obtain a uniqueness result for \eqref{opt_prob}. \end{remark}

 Here, we aim for a general approach, also feasible for high-dimensional systems, and therefore discuss an adjoint-based approach in the following.
-A challenge in this context is the structure of the system matrices \eqref{eq:matrixproperties} which we aim to preserve in each step of the calibration process.
-To this end, we employ techniques from optimization on manifolds to compute the retraction for $Q$ and preserve its positive definiteness in each iteration.
+A challenge in this context is the structure of the system matrices \eqref{eq:matrixproperties} which we aim to preserve in each step of the identification process.
+To this end, we employ techniques from optimization on manifolds \cite{absil2008optimization} to compute the respective retractions for the system matrices to preserve their structure in each iteration.
 To the authors' knowledge, there is no explicit formula for the retraction in the space of semi-definite matrices.
 Hence, we use the flat metric for $R$ and as the space of skew-symmetric matrices as well as $\R^{n\times m}$ and $\R^n$ are vector spaces, we are naturally in the flat case for $J$, $B$ and $x_0,$ respectively.

-One of our objectives is the derivation of a gradient-based algorithm for the calibration.
-We derive the adjoint-based gradient descent scheme step-wise, i.e., we discuss the computation for each of the different matrix structures separately and discuss a proof of concept with (randomly perturbed) synthetic data.
+One of our objectives is the derivation of a gradient-based algorithm for the identification.
+We derive the adjoint-based gradient descent scheme step-wise, i.e., we discuss the computation of the first-order optimality system and then show that the optimality condition of this system coincides with the gradient of the reduced cost functional.